davidemily/PythonInfo/Details-of-Python.md

 Python accomodates numeric types such as int, long and float.
 It also includes some built-in data types such as dictionary, list, set, and tuple.
 The determination of value or reference in Python is difficult as everything is an object in this language.
 This means that while the language is passed by value, the value is a reference, or pointer, to the specific object.
 An easier way to look at values and references in Python is to think of them just names, with the mutable or immmutatable being important.
 If the passed names are mutatable, they can be rebranded to be anything they need.

 Types in Python can be created or altered.
 In fact, everything object in Python can be extended to include addictional functions or change the default functions.

+# Classes
+Classes in Python are created by using the 'class' keyword, the class name, and then a colon before inserting everything needed in the class.
+For example:
+> class Car:
+> > def drive(self):
+> > > print("This car is being driven.")
+Creates a car class with the drive function.